Digital pens

 immediately upload all your notes to your computer and instantly print

-neat, typed form.
-Or, if you're a doctor, wouldn't it be handy if all
+them out in neat, typed form.
+Or, if you're a physician (doctor), wouldn't it be handy if all

 the notes you scribbled about a patient during an examination could be